-To backlight the remote control buttons, press and hold the Select button for two seconds.
+To backlight the -Q:remote control but-Select tons, press and hold the Select button for two seconds.
 If you do not press any remote buttons for five seconds, the backlight switches off.
 Each time you press a remote button while the backlight is on, the five-second time-out function is reset.
-After the backlight switches off, you must press and hold the turn it back on.
+After the backlight switches off, you must press and hold the Select button for two seconds to turn it back on.